Skip to main content

 All MCP server URLs must use HTTPS - plain HTTP connections are rejected.
 URLs are validated against SSRF protections to block private IP ranges and internal network addresses.
 This ensures external servers cannot be used to probe your infrastructure.

 Each app supports up to 10 connected MCP servers.
-Auth tokens for external servers are Fernet-encrypted at rest and only decrypted at the point of outbound calls.
+Auth tokens for external servers are encrypted at rest and only decrypted at the point of outbound calls.

 Available Tools